St Philip's

 Worship — We provide a space for people to celebrate and grow in the healing love and grace of Christ.

-We acknowledge the Ngambri and Ngunnawal people, the traditional custodians of the land on which we worship, and pay our respects to their elders past, present, and emerging.
+We acknowledge the Ngambri and Ngunnawal peoples, traditional custodians of the land on which we worship.
+We pay our respects to their elders, past, present, and emerging.
 We extend that respect to Aboriginal and Torres Strait Islander peoples who worship with us.

 Please do not attend church if you feel unwell.
 Please be aware of hand hygiene and mindful of social distance.
 Thank you.
 Masks are available for those who wish to wear one.